What is Fascia?

 Video #1 - The Fuzz Speech

-In this video Gil Hedley Ph.D demonstates a real world look at fascia in human cadivers.
-He talks about “fuzz' which is a way of describing the interconnections that develop between fascial layers when there is a lack of movement.
+In this video, Gil Hedley Ph.D. demonstrates a real-world look at fascia in human cadavers.
+He talks about “fuzz” which is a way of describing the interconnections that develop between fascial layers when there is a lack of movement.
 There are a few moments in this video that I think are really important.
-Please note the following time stamps in the video as I will reference them later:
+Please note the following timestamps in the video as I will reference them later:

-2:00 - At this point he begins talking about the effect of injury and lack of movement that usually follws one.
+2:00 - At this point, he begins talking about the effect of injury and lack of movement that usually follows one.
 This is very important.

 2:56 - Gil mentions how many people associate the gradual lack of movement as “aging”.
 We consider the lack of movement more a case of “use it or lose it!”
 It is never too late to work on your mobility.

 4:35 - He continues on this thread, and discusses the concept that “Fuzz represents time”.

 This video actually has nothing to with fascia, it's actually about the passage of blood flow through the heart.
 However, what it does show is the capacity for the human body to change.
 Note the change in Gil's mobility in his shoulder joints and the fluidity of movement that he has in this video than he had in the previous video.
 Take note of the following timestamps: